Puerto Rico to open schools after 6.4 quake despite concerns

 “We are trying to be clear that this is an issue of managing risk,” he told The Associated Press, adding that the likelihood of another large quake is minimal.
 “It’s important that our students are educated.
 Even though our facilities have issues, they are safer than (the students’) homes.”

+In the meantime, officials are considering alternate spaces such as modules, outdoor tarps and private buildings for thousands of other students unable to immediately return to their schools.

+“Without a doubt, this situation represents a real challenge,” Education Secretary Eligio Hernández said in a statement.

 Parents, teachers and legislators have said they worry about the safety of buildings as Puerto Rico’s Education Department stresses that only those schools deemed as safe will reopen on Jan.
-22, two weeks later than the initial start of classes.
+27 and 28, nearly three week s later than the initial start of classes.

 “Let’s be honest, we’re all worried after seeing how the Agripina Seda school in Guánica collapsed,” said Puerto Rico Rep. José Torres, who is part of a legislative commission analyzing the ongoing school inspections.